This lesson is part of the Beginner Chamorro learning path.

 This post includes lesson notes, practice drills with the Linker “na”, example sentences, and a Quizlet Deck for additional practice.
 Happy studying!

-Introduction to Adding Details in Chamorro
+Adding Details in Chamorro

 When we want to add more detail to our descriptions of ourselves and others, an easy way to do this is to describe nouns with adjectives.
 So rather than just saying “I am tired” or “I am a student” we can combine those descriptions and say “I am a tired student.”